Lum-Studio/Cosmos-Adventure/README.md

 # Cosmos Adventures

-The bedrock port of galacticraft
+The Offically Licensed Port of Galacticraft 4 for Bedrock Edition